rk3026/TouhouFangame/README.md

 ### Sub-Architecture: Entity-Component System (ECS)

 **Description:**
-Our software architecture combines a multi-layered structure with an Entity-Component System.
+Our software architecture utilizes the multi-layered architecture and Entity-Component System design.
 We separate the system into four layers: Presentation, Logic, Data-Access, and Data.
 Within the Logic layer, we implement ECS—where Bullets, Enemies, Collectibles, etc., are Entities composed of Components holding data, and Systems operate on those entities based on their components.

 **Rationale:**
 We chose a multi-layered architecture for its clean separation of concerns and compatibility with ECS.
 It allows us to decouple and modularize subsystems such as JSON loading, game logic, and rendering.
 We opted for an *open* layered architecture—allowing higher layers to directly access lower ones when needed—because performance is a key priority in games.
 For example, scenes in the Presentation layer can directly access the Data-Access layer to quickly load needed resources, bypassing intermediate logic layers when appropriate.